MetaMask/metamask-docs/docs/guide/snaps.md

-# Introduction
+# MetaMask Snaps

-::: tip Developer Preview Software
-Snaps is pre-release software.
+::: tip Snaps is pre-release software.
 To try Snaps, install [MetaMask Flask](https://metamask.io/flask).
 :::

-If you have questions about anything related to Snaps, you're always welcome to ask our team and community on [GitHub discussions](https://github.com/MetaMask/snaps-skunkworks/discussions).

-## What is MetaMask Snaps?
+## Extend the functionality of MetaMask

 Snaps is a system that allows anyone to safely extend the capabilities of MetaMask.
 A _snap_ is a program that we run in an isolated environment that can customize the wallet experience.

 For example, a snap can add new APIs to MetaMask, add support for different blockchain protocols, or modify existing functionality using internal APIs.
 Snaps is a new way to create web3 end user experiences, by modifying MetaMask in ways that were impossible before.

+### JSON-RPC

 Snaps are run in an isolated environment where they have access to a limited set of capabilities, determined by the permissions they were granted by the user during installation.
 As with MetaMask’s [Ethereum Provider RPC API](./rpc-api.html), snaps communicate with MetaMask using JSON-RPC.